← Back to events

-Your individual score (as measured by our team of volunteers) is calculated as the total distance (in centimeters) that your inner-tube lands from the button.
+Your individual score (as measured by our team of volunteers) is calculated as the total distance (in centimetres) that your inner-tube lands from the button.
 Effectively, the closer you land to the button, the lower your individual score is.
 The lower your score is, the better.

 At the end of each round, individual scores from each team members’ slide will be added together and your team’s overall score will be determined.

 - After the two preliminary rounds are complete, the 5 teams with the lowest overall score between the two preliminary rounds will advance to Slide-Offs; a single additional round where each team member slides one more time.
 Again, results are determined based on your team’s cumulative distance from the button.

 - After Slide-Offs, the teams who have placed in the Top 3 positions of the day will win prizes and will be invited back to compete on Finals Day (Friday, February 28) against the other teams who ranked as the best of the best on their respective event dates.